 Passionists

-The special insignia of every Passionist is the “Sign”, the heart-shaped emblem with the cross.
+The special insignia of every Passionist is the “Sign”, the heart-shaped emblem with the cross on top.
 It catches, in an image, the meaning of the Passionist life.

 In the middle of the emblem are the words, JESU XPI PASSIO.
 Written in Greek and Latin, the languages of the early Church, these words mean “The Passion of Jesus the Christ”.
 The three nails at the bottom and the cross at the top remind us symbolically of Christ’s suffering and death.